MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1755-Telecommunications-Policies-Specifications-Acceptable-Materials-Standard-Contract-Forms/section-1755.397.md

 (6) *Return loss.* The specified return loss values are determined by the service and type of port at the measuring end.
 Two-wire ports are measured at 900 ohms in series with 2.16 microfarads, and 4-wire ports are measured at 600 ohms resistive.
 When other balance networks are supplied, test equipment arranged for operation with the supplied network(s) may be used.
 The requirement given shall meet the following cited values on each balance network available in the system:

-Line-to-Line or Line-to-Trunk (2-Wire)Echo Return Loss (ERL) - 18 dB, MinimumSinging Return Loss (SRL) - Low - 15 dB, MinimumSinging Return Loss (SRL) - High - 18 dB, Minimum
+Line-to-Line or Line-to-Trunk (2-Wire)Echo Return Loss (ERL)—18 dB, MinimumSinging Return Loss (SRL)—Low—15 dB, MinimumSinging Return Loss (SRL)—High—18 dB, Minimum

 (7) *Longitudinal balance.* The minimum longitudinal balance, with dc loop currents between 20 to 70 mA, shall be 60 dB at all frequencies between 60 and 2000 Hz, 55 dB at 2700 Hz and 50 dB at 3400 Hz.
 The method of measurement shall be as specified in the IEEE standard 455, “Standard Testing Procedure for Measuring Longitudinal Balance of Telephone Equipment Operating in the Voice Band.”
 Source voltage level shall be 10 volts root mean square (rms) where conversation battery feed originates at the remote end.